waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

 * However, what if that card isn't playable?
 A partner must continue to discard to generate clues to prevent an *Anxiety Play*.
 Thus, each discard can "shift" the *Anxiety Focus* over by 1 slot.
 * For example:
   * TODO

+### Self Color Ejection

+* Generally, if the player delays one turn to give a direct *Play Clue* then it should be interpreted as a *Self Color Bluff*.
+* However, what if the player delays **two turns** to give a direct *Play Clue*?
+In this situation, if the clue giver does not make a mistake, and if the clue receiver didn't draw new cards in two turns, then it is a signal as an *Ejection*.
+The clue receiver should blind-play their *Second Finessed Position* as a *Self Color Ejection*.

 <br/>